 Politicians in the Netherlands are discussing the possibility of legalizing euthanasia for healthy people.
 The proposed “Completed Life Bill” would allow any person age 75 or over who decides their life is “complete” to receive euthanasia.
 It doesn’t matter if they are otherwise perfectly healthy.

-Under current Dutch law, a person only becomes eligible for euthanasia when they have a terminal illness and are suffering unbearably.
+Under current Dutch law, a person typically becomes eligible for euthanasia when they have a terminal illness and are suffering unbearably.
 Pia Dijkstra, an MP for Dutch political party D66, is preparing to introduce the Completed Life Bill.
 D66 spearheaded most of the groundbreaking socially progressive legislation for which the Netherlands is famous.
 They are historically a smaller party—they’ve never had a Prime Minister—but they’ve proven themselves to be politically effective.

 What Would It Take For This To Pass?